charliecalvert/CloudNotes/Assignments/Isit320Midterm2016.md

 !['Minimal iterator picture'](https://s3.amazonaws.com/bucket01.elvenware.com/images/data-master-iterate.png)

-**Figure01**: _The minimal implementation of edit controls and buttons to allow iteration through couch game data._
+**Figure01**: _The minimal implementation of edit controls and buttons to allow iteration through couch game data.
+This image shows what happens when the user selects **Read One Doc** and clicks on the **Forward** button a few times._

 ## Extra Credit